-Resminostat is an orally administered histone deacetylase (HDAC) inhibitor with an innovative epigenetic mechanism of action that potentially represents a novel therapy for a broad spectrum of oncology indications, both in monotherapy and particularly in combination with other anti-cancer drugs.
+Resminostat is an orally administered histone deacetylase (HDAC) inhibitor that potentially represents a novel therapy for a broad spectrum of oncology indications, both in monotherapy and particularly in combination with other anti-cancer drugs.

-In preclinical models, resminostat has shown selectivity for class I, IIB and IV HDAC enzymes with a particular specificity toward inhibiting the protein HDAC6, which is active in metastasis of cancer cells, thus targeting epigenetic changes observed in tumor cells.
+In preclinical models, resminostat has shown selectivity for class I, IIB and IV HDAC enzymes with a particular specificity toward inhibiting the protein HDAC6, which is active in metastasis.
 Resminostat has the potential to provide significant benefit to patients by inhibiting tumor progression and metastasis, inducing tumor regression and enhancing the body’s own immune response to cancer.

 Clinical development profile